Pune Metro: Rolling Stock

-The purple and aqua line of the Pune Metro use standard gauge rolling stock manufactured by Titagarh Firema.
+The purple and aqua lines of the Pune Metro use standard gauge rolling stock manufactured by Titagarh Firema.
 The trains consist of 3 coaches each, have a total capacity of 970 passengers and can reach a maximum speed of 95 km/h.
 The aluminium-bodied coaches are 21.34-21.64 m long, 2.90 m wide, and 3.90 m high.
 Each coach has a capacity of 320 passengers with longitudinal seating for 44 passengers.
 The trains are fully air-conditioned and feature CCTV, panic buttons, emergency doors, public address systems and audio-visual systems for indicating opening and closing of doors.
 One coach in each train is reserved for women and there are dedicated spaces for passengers in wheelchairs.